rodmidde/cria-wt-demo/MAVEN/README.md

 - Visit the URL shown in the console in your browser
 - See how your tests are doing

-TO RUN YOUR TESTCASES (unittests) in a HEADLESS WAY (no browser needed)
+TO RUN YOUR TESTCASES (unittests) in a HEADLESS WAY (no browser needed, so useful for CI-environments)
 - Run mvn clean test

 FOR REPORTING